ESGF/esgf-build/README.md

     Boolean flag for tagging the release a nonproduction.
 Defaults to False if omitted --dryrun
     Boolean flag for performing a dry run of the release.
+Defaults to False if omitted --synctag
+    Boolean flag for performing deleting local tags that are not in sync with the remote repo.
 Defaults to False if omitted --upload/--no-upload
     Boolean flag to choose whether to upload built assets to GitHub.
 ```